stretchr/hoard/README.md

 Caching is useful if:

   * You have objects that are expensive/slow to create, such as reading from a database or the web.
-  * Your program could benefit from lazy loading of resources
+  * Your program could benefit from lazy loading of resources.

 ###How does Hoard work?